 RAJA uses BLT, a CMake-based build system.
 In Getting Started With RAJA, we described how to run CMake to configure RAJA with its default option settings.
-In this section, we describe all RAJA configuration options, their defaults, and how to enable or disable features.
+In this section, we describe RAJA configuration options that are most useful for users to know about and their defaults.

 The RAJA configuration can be set using standard CMake variables along with BLT and RAJA-specific variables.
 For example, to make a release build with some system default GNU compiler and then install the RAJA header files and libraries in a specific directory location, you could do the following in the top-level RAJA directory: